Kensington (game)

 Kensington is an abstract strategy board game devised by Brian Taylor and Peter Forbes in 1979, named after London's Kensington Gardens, which contains the mosaic upon which the gameboard is patterned.
 It is played on a geometrical board based on the rhombitrihexagonal tiling pattern.
 The objective of the game is to capture a hexagon by occupying the six surrounding vertices.
-The game maintains an elegant simplicity while still allowing for astonishingly complex strategy.
+The game is simple while still allowing for complex strategy.
 The placing and movement of tokens have been compared to nine men's morris.

 Board

-The gameboard geometry is based on rhombitrihexagonal tiling and consists of a combination of seven regular hexagons, thirty squares, and twenty-four triangles.
-Each player can win on either of the two hexagons of their respective colour, or on any of three "neutral" hexagons situated midway between the players.
-The board is composed of 72 total vertices where tokens can be located.
-Once all the tokens have been placed down, the board reaches about 42% saturation.
+The gameboard consists of a combination of seven regular hexagons (2 red, 2 blue and 3 white), thirty squares, and twenty-four triangles.
+The board is composed of 72 total vertices where tokens can be placed.

 Gameplay

-The two players, Red and Blue, alternately place tokens on the intersections of the board until each has placed fifteen.
-Thereafter they alternate turns sliding a single token along a line to an adjacent vertex.
+The two players, Red and Blue, alternately place tokens of their respective color on unoccupied vertices of the board until each has placed fifteen.
+Thereafter they alternate turns sliding a single token of their color along a line to an adjacent unoccupied vertex.

-A player who occupies the three vertices of any triangle has formed a mill and may relocate one enemy token.
+A player who occupies the three vertices of any triangle with tokens of their color has formed a mill and may relocate one enemy token to any other unoccupied vertex.
 A double mill is formed by occupying the four vertices of any square; doing so allows the player to relocate two enemy tokens.
 No more than two tokens may be relocated in a single turn, even if a player completes a mill and double mill with the same move.

-The winner is the first player to occupy all six vertices of either any neutral hexagon or one of their own color.
+The winner is the first player to occupy all six vertices of either any white hexagon or one of their own color.
 A win can be achieved during either the placement or movement phases of the game.

+If, in the movement phase, a player cannot move, the other play may move again.